blueyed/awesome-cyclefocus/README.md

 I came up with this while dipping my toes in the waters of awesome.
 If you have problems, please enable `cyclefocus.debug_level` (goes up to 3) and report your findings on the [Github issue tracker][].

-### Notifications

-The notifications while cycling are displayed using `naughty.notify`.
-This needs to be replaced and/or improved upon.
-The text to be displayed should be made customizable also.

 # Bugs, Feedback and Support